 In a recent clinical study completed in the third quarter of 2018 performed in the United States, the Pure-Vu System demonstrated safe and effective colonic cleaning in the per protocol analysis of 46 patients receiving a reduced prep regimen.
 The study was initially designed to compare two different minimal bowel preparation regimens.
 Initially patients were randomized to receive one of two minimal bowel preparations: three doses of 17 gr.
 MiraLAX each mixed in 8.5 oz. of clear liquids or two doses of 7.5 oz. magnesium citrate (MgC) each taken with 19.5 oz. of clear liquid.
 A study amendment early on replaced the MiraLAX arm, due to obvious inferior Boston Bowel Preparation Scale ("BBPS"), a validated assessment instrument, scoring from the outset.
 The replacement arm consisted of two doses of 5 oz.
 MgC taken with 16 oz. of clear liquid.
 All patients were allowed to eat a low residue diet on the day prior and were asked to avoid seeds and nuts for five days prior to their procedure.
 Study objectives evaluated for each study arm included: (1) improvement of colon cleansing from presentation baseline to completion of the procedure (as assessed by the BBPS) through the use of the Pure-Vu System, (2) time required to reach the cecum, (3) total procedure time, and (4) safety.
-No significant differences were found between the three groups with regard cleansing of the colon and ensured successful completion of all colonoscopies performed (100% success rate).
+No significant differences were found between the three groups with regard to demographics or indication for colonoscopy.
+No serious adverse events related to the device were reported.
+The use of the Pure-Vu System enabled successful completion of all colonoscopies performed (100% success rate).
 Although there were only 46 patients in the study, there was a highly significant difference in the study population (p value <0.0001) between the baseline preparation and that seen post cleansing with the Pure-Vu System.
 The use of the Pure-Vu System added some time to the procedure, but the total procedure time was approximately 25 minutes in this study.